Veterans First Program

 Learn what education benefit is best for you

 Many veterans and active duty personnel can qualify for more than one education benefits program, including the

-- VA Vocational Rehabilitation and Employment program (Chapter 31).
+- VA Veteran Readiness and Employment program (Chapter 31).

 Depending on your individual circumstances, one of these programs may give you better benefits than the others.
 While you are the only person who can choose which program meets your needs, we have developed a step-by-step process that may help you compare the different education programs and decide which is best for you.
 This process includes links to additional information on the website that may help you make your decision.

-If you are an active duty service member anticipating at least a 20% service-connected disability rating, or a veteran with a 20% disability rating or greater, you should first determine if any benefits to which you are entitled under Vocational Rehabilitation and Employment (VR&E, chapter 31).
+If you are an active duty service member anticipating at least a 20% service-connected disability rating, or a veteran with a 20% disability rating or greater, you should first determine if any benefits to which you are entitled under Veterans Readiness and Employment (VR&E, chapter 31).
 Additional Information.

 NOTE: If you need any help making your choice, VA Vocational and Employment counseling help is available to all veterans toll free at 1-800-827-1000.
 You also can discuss your options with a VA education benefits specialist by calling toll-free 1-888-GIBILL-1 (1-888-442-4551) or TDD at (800) 829-4833.